s-c-p/request-to-icici-uhrjksb493/publish.md

    * got scholarship in programming language design in 2022
    * got several scholarships (but couldn't join any) from several schools for AI and ML
    * independently discovered Djikstra's A* seach algorithm
-   * was working on AI image/video generation and broken-english-but-hallucination-free SME chatbot **in TODO** (like Mendel and Darwin working on evolution in 1860s but with different apporaches and domicile; *can you name one India-based IITian/IISc-ian who was working on either image-gen/NLU-chatbots in that era?*)
+   * was working on AI image/video generation and broken-english-but-hallucination-free SME chatbot **in TODO** (like Mendel and Darwin working on evolution in 1860s but with different approaches and domicile; *can you name one India-based IITian/IISc-ian who was working on either image-gen/NLU-chatbots in that era?*)

  * I am honest

    * I never copied answers in exam after 9th standard
    * Turned down chance to study in Canada because I felt I didn't justify the course requirements (despite professor extending offer letter and visa)
    * I approached you (as in the bank) before I was about to default
-   * I was actually hopeful of getting a job, and **didn't have any plan/intent to default on the laons**, which is why instead of running away with extra ~4 lac I got in February 2025, I chose to stay put and continued paying EMIs till June 2025.
+   * I was actually hopeful of getting a job, and **didn't have any plan/intent to default on the loans**, which is why instead of running away with extra ~4 lac I got in February 2025, I chose to stay put and continued paying EMIs till June 2025.

 <div style="page-break-after: always;"></div>